vault27/Foundation/ssl.md

 ---------------------------------------------------------------------------------------------------------------

 ## SSL/TLS Protocols

 In TLS, integrity validation is part of the encryption process; it’s handled either explicitly at the protocol level or implicitly by the negotiated cipher.
 - SSLv1(out of date, vulnerable)
 - SSLv2(do not use)
 - SSLv3(do not use)
-- TLS 1.0(deprecated, many attacks, PCI DSS prohibited)
+- TLS 1.0(deprecated, many attacks, PCI DSS prohibited) - RFC 2246
-- TLS 1.1
+- TLS 1.1 - RFC 4346
-- TLS 1.2 - is the best option for now
+- TLS 1.2 - is the best option for now - RFC 5246
-- TLS 1.3
+- TLS 1.3 - RFC 8446

+### History
+- SSL v3 - 1996 - Netscape
+- Netscape handed it over to IETF
+- IETF renemaed it to TLS in 1999
+-
+-
 ### Handshake
 - Client sends Hello: cipher suite, protocol version
 - Server sends hello with chosen cipher suite + server certificate(public key + certificate info)